skylantix/Website/skylantix_promise.md

 ## The Skylantix Promise

+**Note: This content has been merged into the Philosophy page at /src/content/philosophy.md**

-## A hosting company that remembers the internet was meant to be human.
+## A collective microcloud that remembers the internet was meant to be human.

 Skylantix isn’t a startup chasing infinite growth.
 It’s a long-term craft project built on a simple belief: technology should serve people, not the other way around.